KaiDrange/ECMapper/README.md

 Note: EigenCore needs files from the /EigenCore/EigenLite/resources to start and expects the folder to be in the same location as the executable.
 So copy that entire resources folder over to where your EigenCore executable is.

 EigenLite is included as a prebuilt dynamic library build for Intel macs.
-For other builds, you will have to first build EigenLite and then replace the eigenapi and picodecoder dylibs in EigenCore/EigenLite/resources with the newly built ones.
+For other builds, you will have to first build EigenLite and then replace the eigenapi dylib in EigenCore/EigenLite/resources with the newly built one.
+You will also need to download the appropriate libpicodecoder from somewhere.
+You can find them in MEC resources (https://github.com/TheTechnobear/MEC).